philbackworks/3AFans.com-Site-Data/_toys-1-6/sunday-morning-adventure-pack-zombot.md

 points_of_articulation: 30
 variants:
 you_might_also_like:
-  -  Golden Dolphin
   -  Sunday Morning Adventure Pack Little Shadow
+  -  Sunday Morning Adventure Pack Tommy
   -  Sunday Morning Adventure Pack Ankou Johan
-  -  Sunday Morning Adventure Pack Tommy
+  -  Sunday Morning Adventure Pack All
-article_contributors: [Phil Back]
+article_contributors: [Phil Back, sammlerman]
 toy_pics:
+  -  sunday-morning-adventure-pack-zombot_01-6_3a-toys_by_sammerlerman_via_ebay.jpg
+  -  sunday-morning-adventure-pack-box-art_01-6_3a-toys_by_sammerlerman_via_ebay.jpg
 backstory:
 ---
 There were 2 releases of this awesome 4-pack: the first at the Japan Venture 3A event, along with a Bambaland.com version.